Evil eye: Assyrians

 The belief of the evil eye is strong in Assyrians.
-A blue/turquoise bead with two small holes resembling eyes around a necklace is often worn and is said to be protection from the evil eye.
+A blue/turquoise bead with two, seven or nine small holes resembling eyes around a necklace is often worn and is said to be protection from the evil eye.
 Some may also spit three times without saliva.
 It is said that people with green or blue eyes are more prone to the evil eye effect.

 Turkey

-A typical nazar is made of handmade glass featuring concentric circles or teardrop shapes in dark blue, white, light blue and black, occasionally with a yellow/gold edge.
+A typical nazar is made of handmade glass featuring concentric circles or teardrop shapes in dark blue, white, light blue, and black, occasionally with a yellow/gold edge.
+Each color of the nazar has a specific meaning, symbolizing various aspects of protection and luck.

-Cultures that have nazars or some variation include Turkey, Romania, Albania, North Macedonia, Bosnia and Herzegovina, Bulgaria, Greece, Cyprus, Syria, Lebanon, Jordan, Palestine, Egypt, Armenia, Iran, India, Israel, Pakistan, Uzbekistan, Afghanistan, Türkmenistan, Iraq and Azerbaijan, where the nazar is often hung in homes, offices, cars, children's clothing, or incorporated in jewellery and ornaments.
+Cultures that have nazars or some variation include Turkey, Romania, Albania, North Macedonia, Bosnia and Herzegovina, Bulgaria, Greece, Cyprus, Syria, Lebanon, Jordan, Israel, Palestine, Egypt, Armenia, Iran, India, Pakistan, Uzbekistan, Afghanistan, Türkmenistan, Iraq and Azerbaijan, where the nazar is often hung in homes, offices, cars, children's clothing, or incorporated in jewellery and ornaments.

 They are a popular choice of souvenir with tourists.

 Ethiopia

-Belief in the evil eye, or buda (var. bouda), is widespread in Ethiopia.
+Belief in the evil eye, also known as buda or bouda, is widespread in Ethiopia.
 Buda is generally believed to be a power held and wielded by those in a different social group, for example among the metalworkers.
 Some Ethiopian Christians carry an amulet or talisman, known as a kitab, or will invoke God's name, to ward off the ill effects of buda.
 A debtera, who is either an unordained priest or educated layperson, will create these protective amulets or talismans.